edgarroman/docker-setup-node-container/README.md

 docker run -ti --rm -p 8080:8080  nodetest1
 ```

-**To run the container in the background without anything printed to the console:**
+### To run the container in the background without anything printed to the console

 To stop the container, use the Docker GUI or Docker CLI commands